 - CMOS Battery: I changed the CMOS battery as well as searched out the jumper to clear the BIOS but neither of these efforts solved the issue.

-In my mind this left only two potential problems: a motherboard or CPU failure and in a 6 year old system this was a potential death sentence.
-At the time of this failed AMD FX build (2018) AMD is on the rise with a great series of Ryzen CPUs as well as the incredible Threadripper series which is burning up the computer world.
+In my mind this left only two potential problems: a motherboard or CPU failure and in an older system this was a potential death sentence.
+At the time of this failed AMD FX build AMD is on the rise with a great series of Ryzen CPUs as well as the incredible Threadripper series which is burning up the computer world.
 Time to upgrade and move on?